 Users can upload screenshots to Google Maps for trip planning

-Developed by Gemini artificial intelligence (AI) technology, this feature will automatically detect locations in the text of screenshots, display them on a map, and allow users to save locations for sharing.
+Developed by Gemini artificial intelligence (AI) technology, the feature automatically detects locations in the text of screenshots, displays them on a map, and allows users to save locations for sharing.

 At the moment, this feature is only available in English for iOS users in the US, while the Android version will be released later.
 Users in other markets still need more time.

-Google is also updating AI Overview for Google Search as part of its goal to expand its travel planning tools.
-The new itinerary builder feature will roll out in English on both mobile and desktop in the US to allow users to create trip ideas for “specific regions or entire countries.”
+Google is also updating its AI Overview for Google Search as part of its expansion of travel planning tools.
+The new itinerary builder will be rolling out in English on both mobile and desktop in the US to allow users to create trip ideas for “specific regions or entire countries.”

 According to Google Maps, people and motorbikes plunged into the canal.